ArjitAgarwal93/Wco-Global-Django-Exercise/README.md

 # WCO Global - Django Exercise

-This project is a simple Django-based application for managing a global network's content operations.
-It includes features like pagination, user filtering, and content management.
+This project is a simple Django-based application.
+It includes features like user filtering, and content management.

 ## Table of Contents